IndrekHaav/wgmon-edgeos/README.md

 # WireGuard monitor for EdgeOS

+This is a simple helper script for monitoring [WireGuard](https://www.wireguard.com/) peers on [Ubiquiti EdgeRouter](https://www.ui.com/edgemax/comparison/) devices.

+## Background

-This is a simple helper script for monitoring WireGuard peers on Ubiquiti EdgeRouter devices.
-I wrote it to solve the tiny problem that WireGuard by itself has no concept of named peers and displays only their public keys.
+I wrote the script to solve the small yet annoying problem that WireGuard by itself has no concept of named peers and displays only their public keys.
 On an EdgeRouter, however, peer names can be added to the router's configuration:

 ```
 # set interfaces wireguard wg0 peer <public_key_here> description <peer_name>